wyyayy/FBXImporter/README.md

 3. Performance is not tested

 ## Thanks
 Thanks Tristan ( CTO of Noitom Ltd ) give me permission to open this project<br />
 Thanks Tapani ( http://tapaniheikkinen.com/ ), helped me generate fbx samples to debug<br />

+## Contact
+If there is any issues, please contact drvkize@gmail.com